Charles Duan focuses his research on intellectual property issues.

 Operating almost as an in-house lawyer, Nancy advises her clients on the registration and protection of intellectual property in the area of copyright and trademark, advises when releases are necessary under various publicity laws, and how to promote the client’s products and services without running afoul of the many advertising and privacy rules that are developing.
 She advises on creative ways to structure deals, make acquisitions or sell properties; reviews licensing and services agreements, as well as offering support to resolve any kind of legal dispute.
 While she explores the potential to resolve disputes amicably, with the aim to reach a fair settlement as efficiently as possible, if the enforcement or protection of her clients’ rights requires legal intervention, she is a strong and dedicated advocate for her client.
 She represents trade associations in advocating to changes to Federal copyright law as well as state laws that affect he various licensing industries.

-Van Lindberg is an intellectual property attorney with Taylor English specializing in the intersection of computer technology and law.
-He has been named one of "America's Top 12 Techiest Attorneys" by the American Bar Association Journal and was recognized as one of the world's top IP strategists by Intellectual Asset Management magazine.
-He speaks on everything from community dynamics to graph theory, and has testified in Congressional proceedings as an expert on both copyright and encryption policy.
+Mr. Lindberg specializes in the intersection of technology and law, and was named one of “America’s top 12 Techiest Attorneys” by the American Bar Association Journal in 2012.
+He is invited to speak regularly on topics ranging from community dynamics to graph theory.
+Mr. Lindberg has also testified in Congressional proceedings as an expert on both copyright and encryption policy.